 - 3. Add a drainage system inside the greenhouses and shade house.
 The greenhouses and shade house are a key component in the practical training of students.
 Those buildings were constructed without a drainage system.
 The lack of drainage causes the walkways in the buildings to become slippery and unsafe.
 The lack of drainage in these building adds a workload for faculty, lab technician, and students.
-A cleaning and sanitation schedule is currently maintained by faculty, lab technician, and students in order to keep walkways clean and safe for students in the program and visitors to the OH Unit. - 4.
-Permanent enclosure of the Ornamental Horticulture laboratory building.
-This building was constructed with open sides and without cooling and heating systems.
-The open portion of the building was temporarily enclosed with shade cloth.
-The shade cloth provides minimal protection from the elements, and vehicle noise pollution coming from Bardsley Avenue.
-In addition, the shade cloth has reduced the light intensity in the building.
-Full enclosure of the building is needed to provide a safe learning environment to conduct laboratory activities year-round.
-It is difficult to conduct educational activities in this building during the months of the year when the weather is cold or wet. - 5.
-Increase drainage on walkways on the OH unit facilities.
-Some of the walkways on the OH Unit get extremely wet and slippery during the Fall and winter months.
+A cleaning and sanitation schedule is currently maintained by faculty, lab technician, and students in order to keep walkways clean and safe for students and visitors. - 4.
+Increase drainage on walkways around the OH unit facilities.
+Some of the walkways around the facilities get extremely wet and slippery during the fall and winter months.
 This is due to the lack of drainage.
 The wet surface on these walkways creates a safety issue for students, community visitors, faculty, and staff.
-The problem can be resolved by resurfacing the affected areas with material that allows for additional drainage of excess water during the wet months of the year. - 6.
-Change the lighting in the Ornamental Horticulture Lab Building.
-The lighting in this room is not adequate for instruction during part of the day.
-Part of the room walls are covered with shade cloth which minimizes the natural light coming into the room.
-The light intensity in the room needs to increase to provide a safe working environment in the lab throughout the year.
-Describe any external opportunities or challenges.: Some of the external opportunities for the Ornamental Horticulture Program include: - 1.
-Potential to increase student outreach and recruitment from local area high schools.
-The high schools within the service area of the district continue to maintain strong Agricultural Education programs.
+The problem can be resolved by resurfacing the affected areas with material that allows for drainage of excess water during the wet months of the year.

+Describe any external opportunities or challenges.: Some of the external opportunities for the Ornamental Horticulture Program include:

+- 1. Potential to increase student outreach and recruitment from local area high schools.
+The high schools within district service area continue to maintain strong Agricultural Education programs.
 This presents an opportunity to recruit students from those programs.
-A dialog between college and high school representatives and stakeholders from the service area needs to continue to explore the options of "dual enrollment" and "articulation" between college and high school courses.
-Currently, Lindsay High School and Exeter High School have "dual enrollment" agreements for several courses in the program. - 2.
-Potential to increase enrollment in the program by focussing student recruitment to courses that are part of the Plant Science for Transfer AS Degree (AS-T), and courses that meet the requirement to take the PCA exam.
-The enrollment in those courses has the potential to increase after classes return to full face to face instruction.
-Recruitment efforts will be needed to promote those courses to returning and incoming students. - 3.
+A dialog between college and high school representatives and stakeholders from the service area continues to explore the options of "dual enrollment" and "articulation" between college and high school courses.
+Currently, Lindsay High School and Exeter High School have "dual enrollment" agreements for courses in the program. - 2.
+Potential to increase enrollment in the program by focusing student recruitment to courses that are part of the Plant Science for Transfer AS Degree (AS-T), and courses that meet the requirement to take the PCA exam.
+The enrollment in those courses has the potential to increase now that classes have returned to face-to-face instruction.
+Recruitment efforts are needed to promote courses to incoming students. - 3.
 Potential to develop and offer Community Education classes through the Training Resource Center.
-These classes can provide an opportunity for individuals in the community to take short term classes to learn or improve specific horticulture skills.
+These classes can provide an opportunity for individuals in the community to take "short term" classes to learn or improve specific horticulture skills.
 Topics for these classes may include: landscape irrigation maintenance and repair, lawn fertilization, planting trees and shrubs, pruning roses, etc. - 4.
 Increase the exposure of the program to the community at large.
-The Horticulture Facilities have the potential to be utilized by community groups such as the Tulare County Master Gardeners, Community Horticulture Clubs, and other community groups and organizations interested in offering education activities or workshops in a central location.
-Due to COVID 19 guidelines and restrictions community activities will continue to be limited during the current academic year.
-The plan is to continue with these activities in the future.
+The Horticulture Facilities have the potential to be utilized by community groups such as the Tulare County Master Gardeners, Community Horticulture Clubs, and other community groups and organizations interested in offering educational activities or workshops in a central location.
+The enclosure of the Horticulture Laboratory building during the Spring 2022 semester provides the opportunity to have evening classes and activities at the OH unit.